 • Use Metal Washers or Bells: These add extra noise when the windmill moves, increasing the deterrent effect.

-• Install More Mole-Mills: For larger infestations, set up multiple devices to cover a wider area effectively.
+• Install More Mole Windmill: For larger infestations, set up multiple devices to cover a wider area effectively.

 Which Solution Works Best?

-• If you’re looking for a low-maintenance and humane option, Mole-Mills or sonic repellents are ideal.
+• If you’re looking for a low-maintenance and humane option, Mole Windmill or sonic repellents are ideal.

-• For persistent mole activity, combining Mole-Mills with castor oil treatments or predator deterrents can be more effective.
+• For persistent mole activity, combining Mole Windmill with castor oil treatments or predator deterrents can be more effective.

 • If other methods fail, humane live traps allow for safe relocation without harming the moles.